andraswebcode/pixmagix/readme.txt

 Rest assured, PixMagix is updated on a regular basis to deliver a smooth user experience, ensure optimal performance, and keep up with the latest web standards and technological advancements.

 == Changelog ==

+= 1.7.3 =

+* We removed the Templates feature because we shut down the public API it relied on.
+* We have fixed reported security vulnerabilities.

 = 1.7.2 =